DavyDaSilva/analysis-deliveries-products-amazon/README.md

 ● delays increase on cloudy and foggy days and decrease on sunny days.
 ● motorcycles present a higher delivery delay rate compared to other vehicle types.

+📌4 and 5 (Here images of Delay by Veicle and by Trafic)
 <p align="center">
   <img src="img/g04.png" width="45%" />
   <img src="img/g05.png" width="45%" />